KianSharifan/Hotel/README.md

 ---

+# Configuration

+This will make the DataBase have specific behavior that we expect from each entity

+### Features

+- Create PK
+- Create FK
+- Create On Delete behavior
+- Create Constraints

+---

 # Hotel Management

 This module manages hotels and their available rooms.

 ### Features

-- Create Hotels
 - Update Hotel Information
-- Delete Hotels
-- Room Management
-- Room Types
-- Room Availability
+- Position Update & Creating
 - Hotel Information
+- Every Other Option

 ---